 Use of data layer does not preclude NFs to maintain a "Context Information" Cache for Performance Optimization reasons within the network function.
 If it is using both the data layer and the cache, the network function shall ensure synchronization of context.
 Some NFs may support Data Layer Function, but additionally maintain a local cache for Sessin State storage, with a lazy flush into Data Layer for Performance Optimization reasons.

+Editor’s note: The previous paragraph places a normative requirement on network functions while not illustrating how this can be achieved: How network function “ensure synchronization” of context in light of a local cache and a potentially distributed data base is FFS.

 Editor's note: How the stateless CCF is selected is FFS.
 How to ensure that the same CCF is selected for subsequent transactions from the UE/RAN or other network functions (while a previously selected CCF still holds state for the same UE is FFS.

 6.7.5.4 Information exchange across different types of Network functions for capability exposure